 Viking Ocean Cruises is renowned for its immersive cruises.
 The Viking Homelands Cruise, too, is all about experiences, about exploring a new destination in depth and in all its aspects.
 From cooking classes and cultural attractions to guided tours and hiking excursions, a Viking cruise centers on its very destinations, including its cuisine, history, music and art.

 On board the ship, you can learn about important historical features of the destinations you’ll visit.
-At the Viking Homelands Cruise, a so-called Viking Resident Historian offers three different lectures, of all which come highly recommended: the Hanseatic League, the Vikings, and Imperial Russia.
+At the Viking Homelands Cruise, a so-called Viking Resident Historian offers four different lectures, of all which come highly recommended: the Hanseatic League, the Vikings, Imperial Russia, and the History of Germany.
+These kinds of in-depth lectures are exactly what Viking Ocean Cruises is about, getting to know and immersing yourself into local or regional cultures and history.

 Viking Homelands Cruise Itinerary